tritemio/FRETBursts/docs/source/installation.rst

 the scientific packages is using a python distribution like `Continuum Anaconda <https://store.continuum.io/cshop/anaconda/>`__ or `Enthought Canopy <https://www.enthought.com/products/canopy/>`__.
-Both distribution include, in the free version, all the needed software (and much more).
+Both distributions include, in the free version, all the needed software (and much more).

 FRETBursts has been tested on Anaconda 1.9 or newer.